 Then look for synonyms, variant spellings and controlled vocabulary as described below.

 Synonyms - searching for synonyms will broaden your search, for example: cancer OR neoplasms OR carcinomas

 Variant Spellings - American and British spellings are oftentimes different, so searching pediatric OR paediatric gives broader coverage.

-For best results, use a combination of all the search strategies!
+For best results, use a combination of all the search tips!

-To determine if a journal is peer-reviewed, look up the journal title in Ulrich'sWeb Global Serials Directory and look for the icon of a referee's t-shirt.
-If the journal is peer-reviewed, all the articles in the journal are peer-reviewed expect for editorials, books reviews and any other clearly opinion pieces.
+To determine if a journal is peer reviewed, look up the journal title in Ulrich'sWeb Global Serials Directory and look for the icon of a referee's t-shirt.
+If the journal is peer reviewed, all the articles in the journal are peer reviewed except for editorials, books reviews and any other clearly opinion pieces.